Time 3.5 hours

 The town of Durgerdam is located northeast of Amsterdam along a large lake called the IJsselmeer.
 In just a few hours, this popular bike route allows you to explore the area of North Holland that includes the polders, land that was once underwater but reclaimed from the sea and now used for agriculture.

-The bike ride to Durgerdam starts from Amsterdam Central Station and crosses the IJ by ferry to North Amsterdam before heading east along the shores of the man-made ?sselmeer to Durgerdam.
+The bike ride to Durgerdam starts from Amsterdam Central Station and crosses the IJ by ferry to North Amsterdam before heading east along the shores of the man-made IJsselmeer to Durgerdam.
 The bike route then returns to Amsterdam, passing through the polders before returning to the ferry terminal and crossing back over the IJ to central Amsterdam.
+The route is not too long and offers a great tour of North Holland's scenery outside of the busy Amsterdam city area.

 The first part of the route crosses the IJ by ferry, which leaves on the north side of Amsterdam Central Station.
 If you are starting on the south side of Amsterdam Central where all of the trams and buses are, you can easily ride around to the other side.
 Ride to the east side of the station and continue past the station in the same direction along a red bike path to the intersection with Oosterdokskade.
 Turn left onto Oosterdokskade and ride under the train tracks to the intersection on the other side.
-Cross the street at the intersection and turn left, following the bike path along De Ruijterkade with the water of the IJ on your right.
-After riding for about 500 meters, you reach a series of ferry terminals where several passenger ferries cross the IJ.
-These free ferries run 24-hours per day.
-Look for the IJPleinveer Ferry and take this to North Amsterdam.
+Cross the street at the intersection and the ferry you will take is straight ahead.
+The ferry number is F2 and is located behind, on the east side of Amsterdam Centraal Station.

-After the short ferry ride across the IJ, ride straight onto the street Meeuwenlaan and follow the red bike path through town.
+After the short ferry ride across the IJ, ride straight onto the street Pontplein and follow the red bike bather as it merges and follows alongside the wider road called Meeuwenlaan.
+The bike path takes you through the Amsterdam-Noord neighborhood.
 After several minutes of riding, continue straight at the intersection with the roundabout.
 From the roundabout, continue following Meeuwenlaan for another 500 meters and just after passing a park and canal to your right, look for a street called Nieuwendammerdijk.
 This is a narrow street with houses on both sides of the road and it's easy to miss.
 It's also where Meeuwenlaan veers to the right and turns into Waddenweg, so if you are riding along Waddenweg, you have gone too far and must backtrack and look for Nieuwendammerdijk.

 Just before you pass underneath a bridge, veer to the left and onto a bike path that follows Schellingwouderdijk, the road you are on.
 Ride under the bridge and then ride under a second, busy highway overpass a few hundred meters further.
 Stay on the bike path for another kilometer until it goes up a small hill and merges with the road, which is now called Durgerdammerdijk.
 Go left and ride into the scenic town of Durgerdam.